MakerXStudio/graphql-core/README.md

 ### Step 2 - Map the context creation to implementation

-These examples show how you might map implementation-specific context functions to your implementation-agnostic context creation function.
+These examples show how you might map implementation-specific context functions to your implementation-agnostic context creation function (from step 1).

 app.ts